 Humanities › History & Culture What Does Your German Last Name Mean?
-Share Flipboard Email Print Michael Blann/Getty Images History & Culture Genealogy Surnames Basics Genealogy Fun Vital Records Around the World American History African American History African History Ancient History and Culture Asian History European History Inventions Latin American History Medieval & Renaissance History Military History The 20th Century Women's History View More by Kimberly Powell Kimberly Powell, professional genealogist, author and educator, is the author of The Everything Guide to Online Genealogy.
+Share Flipboard Email Print Michael Blann/Getty Images History & Culture Genealogy Surnames Basics Genealogy Fun Vital Records Around the World American History African American History African History Ancient History and Culture Asian History European History Inventions Latin American History Medieval & Renaissance History Military History The 20th Century Women's History View More by Kimberly Powell Kimberly Powell is a professional genealogist and the author of The Everything Guide to Online Genealogy.
+She teaches at the Genealogical Institute of Pittsburgh and the Salt Lake Institute of Genealogy.
 Updated November 04, 2019 With roots in the Germanic middle ages, German surnames have been around since the 1100s.
 They are often very easy to identify if you either know a little German or know which clues to look for.
 Names that contain the vowel clusters ue and oe indicate umlauts (Schroeder -- Schröder), providing a clue to German origins.
 Names with the vowel cluster ei (Klein) are also mostly German.
 Beginning consonant clusters such as Kn (Knopf), Pf (Pfizer), Str (Stroh), Neu (Neumann), or Sch (Schneider) indicate possible German origins, as do endings such as -mann (Baumann), -stein (Frankenstein), -berg (Goldberg), -burg (Steinburg), -bruck (Zurbrück), -heim (Ostheim), -rich (Heinrich), -lich (Heimlich), -thal (Rosenthal), and -dorf (Dusseldorf).
 Origins of German Last Names German surnames developed from four major sources: Patronymic & Matronymic Surnames - Based on a parent’s first name, this category of surnames isn't as common in Germany as in many other European countries.
 Patronymic surnames are found primarily in the Northwestern areas of Germany, although they may be encountered in other areas of Germany.
 (Niklas Albrecht -- Niklas son of Albrecht).Occupational Surnames - More commonly found in German families than almost any other culture, these last names are based on the person’s job or trade (Lukas Fischer -- Lukas the Fisherman).
 Three suffixes which often indicate a German occupational name are: -er (one who), commonly found in names such as Fischer, one who fishes; -hauer (hewer or cutter), used in names such as Baumhauer, tree chopper; and -macher (one who makes), found in names like Schumacher, one who makes shoes.Descriptive Surnames - Based on a unique quality or physical feature of the individual, these surnames often developed from nicknames or pet names (Karl Braun -- Karl with brown hair)Geographical Surnames - Derived from the location of the homestead from which the first bearer and his family lived (Leon Meer -- Leon from by the sea).
 Other geographical surnames in Germany are derived from the state, region, or village of the first bearer's origin, often reflecting a division in tribes and regions, i.e. low German, middle German and upper German.
 (Paul Cullen -- Paul from Koeln/Cologne).
 Surnames preceded by "on" are often clues to geographical surnames, not necessarily a sign that an ancestor was of nobility as many mistakenly believe.
 (Jacob von Bremen -- Jacob from Bremen) German Farm Names A variation on locality names, farm names in Germany are names which came from the family farm.
 The thing which makes them different from traditional surnames, however, is that when a person moved onto a farm, he would change his name to that of the farm (a name which usually came from the farm's original owner).
 A man might also change his surname to his wife's maiden name if she inherited a farm.
 This practice obviously results in a dilemma for genealogists, with such possibilities as children in one family being born under different surnames.
 German Surnames in America After immigrating to America, many Germans changed ("Americanized") their surname to make it easier for others to pronounce or merely to feel more a part of their new home.
 Many surnames, especially occupational and descriptive surnames, were changed to the English equivalent of the German.
 BECKER - BAKERZIMMERMANN - CARPENTERSCHWARZ - BLACKKLEIN - LITTLE When a German surname did not have an English equivalent, the name change was usually based on phonetics - spelled in English the way it sounded.
 SCHAFER - SHAFFERVEICHT - FIGHTGUHR - GERR Top 50 German Surnames and Their Meanings 1.
 MÜLLER 26.
 LANGE 2.
 SCHMIDT 27.
 SCHMITT 3.
 SCHNEIDER 28.
 WERNER 4.
 FISCHER 29.
 KRAUSE 5.
 MEYER 30.
 MEIER 6.
 WEBER 31.
 SCHMID 7.
 WAGNER 32.
 LEHMANN 8.
 BECKER 33.
 SCHULTZ 9.
 SCHULZE 34.
 MAIER 10.
 HOFFMANN 35.
 KÖHLER 11.
 SCHÄFER 36.
 HERRMANN 12.
 KOCH 37.
 WALTER 13.
 BAUER 38.
 KÖRTIG 14.
 RICHTER 39.
 MAYER 15.
 KLEIN 40.
 HUBER 16.
 SCHRÖDER 41.
 KAISER 17.
 WOLF 42.
 FUCHS 18.
 NEUMANN 43.
 PETERS 19.
 SCHWARZ 44.
 MÖLLER 20.
 ZIMMERMANN 45.
 SCHOLZ 21.
 KRÜGER 46.
 LANG 22.
 BRAUN 47.
 WEIß 23.
 HOFMANN 48.
 JUNG 24.
 SCHMITZ 49.
 HAHN 25.
 HARTMANN 50.
-VOGEL Continue Reading Uncover the Meaning of Your French Surname Do You Have a German Last Name?
-Here's What It Means Learn the History of Hispanic Last Names SCHMITZ - Surname Meaning and Family History Meanings and Origins of the Most Common Surnames in England 50 Most Common Polish Surnames—Meanings and Origins Neumann Surname Meaning and Family History Grant: Name Meaning and Origin What Does the Last Name Morales Mean?
-What Does the Last Name Nowak Mean?
-What Does the Last Name Kaminski Mean?
-The 20 Most Common Australian Last Names and Their Meanings KUHN - Surname Meaning and Family History WEBER - Surname Meaning and Family History Schroeder Surname Meaning and Family History What Are the Meanings of Famous German Surnames?
+VOGEL Continue Reading Do You Have a German Last Name?
+Here's What It Means Uncover the Meaning of Your French Surname SCHMITZ - Surname Meaning and Family History Learn the History of Hispanic Last Names Meanings and Origins of the Most Common Surnames in England What Does the Last Name Morales Mean?
+Grant: Name Meaning and Origin What Does the Last Name Kaminski Mean?
+The 20 Most Common Australian Last Names and Their Meanings What Does the Last Name Nowak Mean?
+50 Most Common Polish Surnames—Meanings and Origins Neumann Surname Meaning and Family History Learn What the Popular Last Name Alexander Means KUHN - Surname Meaning and Family History WEBER - Surname Meaning and Family History What Are the Meanings of Famous German Surnames?